RedisLabs/redislabs-docs/content/embeds/backup-locations.md

 - Make sure that the service account has the `Storage Legacy Bucket Writer` permission on the target bucket.
 - Make sure that the bucket doesn't use a retention policy because it can interfere with the process.
 - The format of the private key from the downloaded JSON is in a single string where new lines are marked with `\n` characters.
-    When you paste the key into the RS web UI, replace each `\n` character with a new line.
+    When you paste the key into the RS admin console, replace each `\n` character with a new line.

 {{< /note >}}